fernandohs1500/Simple-Recipes-API/README.md

 - Visit `http://localhost` to see the contents of the web container and develop your application.

-2 - Create Database Tables:
+2 - Create Database in DDL FILE:

 - [DDL_HELLOFRESH.TXT](https://github.com/fernandohs1500/todolist/files/2569632/DDL_HELLOFRESH.TXT)